 If a flat roof is not being insulated because the room area below has no form of fixed heating (or cooling in the example of a cold store), such as a garage, then the work does not need to be reported.
 However, if it is not being insulated because of technical or economic reasons (i.e. payback less than cost), then it is reportable.

-NFRC CPS is licenced by The Ministry of Housing, Communities and Local Government (MHCLG) and managed by The National Federation of Roofing Contractors Limited (NFRC).
+NFRC CPS is licenced by Department for Levelling Up, Housing and Communities (DLUHC) and is accredited and annually audited by the United Kingdom Accreditation Service (UKAS) and managed by The National Federation of Roofing Contractors Limited (NFRC).

 All domestic roof refurbishments will be automatically issued with a ten-year Insurance Backed Insolvency Guarantee, which reinforces the contractor’s workmanship guarantee.